-Sacramento, California, USA, 2 November, 2009 — Governor Arnold Schwarzenegger of California and His Highness the Aga Khan, 49th hereditary Imam (spiritual leader) of the Shia Imami Ismaili Muslims and founder and Chairman of the Aga Khan Development Network (AKDN), today signed an agreement of cooperation reaffirming their shared commitment to dedicate human and material resources to confront poverty — one of the greatest challenges facing the global economy.
+Sacramento, California, 2 November, 2009 — Governor Arnold Schwarzenegger of California and His Highness the Aga Khan, 49th hereditary Imam (spiritual leader) of the Shia Imami Ismaili Muslims and founder and Chairman of the Aga Khan Development Network (AKDN), today signed an agreement of cooperation reaffirming their shared commitment to dedicate human and material resources to confront poverty — one of the greatest challenges facing the global economy.

 Formalising and building upon past collaboration between California and the agencies of the AKDN, the agreement recognises the intention of both parties to further collaborate in areas of mutual interest.